True Colours

 A reasonably-sized paragraph can convey actions that took place, sometimes more naturally than having characters discuss it.
 This also establishes narrative voice: how does the story’s speaker sum up what’s happened?
 Same with world-building.
 Since I’m writing Eve’s story, her observations about the setting in Eden versus exile are key.
 But she’s not about to spend time going on about it when she has heaps of children, grandchildren, and so forth to keep an eye on.

 Part of my editing process is to look at paragraph patterns.
 Check narration isn’t a litany of subject-led sentences (“She did this.
 He did that.”)
-Avoid extended conversations, which can sometimes feel like watching a tennis manage.
+Avoid extended conversations, which can sometimes feel like watching a tennis match.
 (She said this.
 He said that.)
 I look for short, quick paragraphs to give way to long, and for longer reflective passages to be punctuated with pacy interaction.

 That’s probably something I need to do better in life as well: accept the occasional quiet moment without freaking out about the next, sometimes self-imposed, deadline.